numpattern/numpattern.github.io/_posts/2020-04-24-Quantile-Quantile-Plot.md

 ---
 layout: post
-title: Quantile-Quantile-Plot
+title: Comparing distributions with QQ plots
-subtitle: Comparing to Normal Distribution.
+#subtitle: Comparing to Normal Distribution.

-tags: [EDA,Statistics, ]
+tags: [Statistics, ]
 ---

 In statistics, a probability plot is a graphical technique for comparing two data sets, either _two sets of empirical observations_, _one empirical set against a theoretical set, or (more rarely) two theoretical sets against each other._ So we mentioned 3 different cases of choosing a couple of distribution to use them in both axis **x** and axis **y**.